 A different kind of Christian will have a different world view than mine.
 For instance, many traditional Protestants in America are very suspicious of mysticism.
 While the overlap of these Christians’ world view with that of the Christian mystic will be large, there will still be areas where they do not overlap.

-Sometimes it takes a little intellectual gymnastics.
+Sometimes it takes some intellectual gymnastics.
 I remember reading a book on feminist cosmology a number of years ago, where the author argued for a non-masculine view of physics that integrated the idea of a loving and caring universe.
 Her point was that it was possible to believe that the sun was a dead nuclear machine that radiated heat because of the mechanics of nuclear reactions at its core, but it was also possible to believe that the sun was a caring and loving being that radiated warmth because she loves us and wants us to flourish — and does so via that mechanics of nuclear reactions.
-The authors point was that what we know about the sun does not contradict either view, in her mind.
+The author’s point was that what we know about the sun did not contradict either view, in her mind.
 Whether the warming of the earth is a *byproduct* or the *purpose* of the sun transcends the boundaries of traditional scientific thought.

 Sometimes you just reject the information that doesn’t fit.
 Atheists who dismiss tales of miracles simply dismiss witness accounts, for instance.
 In political discussions people commonly just refuse to believe what people tell them.

 Sometimes you create information based on your worldview — essentially coming to conclusions and then accepting them as fact.
 One of the classic examples of this in my experience was going to church as a child man and listening to the story of the creation of Eve.
 My Sunday School teacher finished the story with the statement “And that’s why women have one more rib than men.”
 I believed that well into my later school years when I was taught anatomy.